 Absolutely there have will been discussions, investments and policies/strategies created for finance, IT, sales and marketing because of the last couple of years.
 But what about the health and wellbeing of your employees?

-According to Deloitte annual survey poor mental health costed employers £45bn in 2020.
-This figure may also not be the whole picture as 67% of employees have stated they are not comfortable disclosing poor mental health being the real reason for their absence with their employer.
+According to a Deloitte annual survey, poor mental health cost employers £45bn in 2020.
+This figure may also not be the whole picture, as 67% of employees have stated they are not comfortable disclosing poor mental health being the real reason for their absence with their employer.

 Driving the right culture in your organisation is crucial if you are to make a positive impact.
 This should be true from board level all the way throughout the organisation.